gruelbox/orko-wiki/Roadmap.md

 - #374 - [kucoin] Fix error fetching trade history and open orders due to new API limits
 - #375 - Added Github to the Content-Security-Policy.
 This was preventing new release alerts from appearing.
+- A number of low-level fixes from bumps to XChange and xchange-stream dependencies

 **Security:**